rodrigorianelly/opendss-faultlocation/README.md

 systems.
 Penetration limit.
 OpenDSS.
 EPRI ckt24.
 Fault location.
 Supervised learning.
 Neural network.
 Multilayer perceptron.

-You can look into Fault_location_ckt24.pptx to see more details.
-The full document will be published within a few weeks, in portuguese language, by University of Brasília.
+You can look into Fault_location_ckt24.pptx to see a simple graphical explanation of the project, or go to TCC_Rodrigo_Rianelly to read the full document.

 In order to run the codes, you should have Python 3, OpenDSS, a .db reader and some python packages such as win32com, numpy, matplotlib and sqlite3.